-Professionalism has long been a goal sought by emergency services personnel, but it has only been within the last 33 years that a system has evolved to produce national standards for the fire service.
+Professionalism has long been a goal sought by emergency services personnel, thankfully we have a system that has evolved to produce national standards for the fire service.
 A standard is now available for the Health and Safety Officer and the Incident Safety Officer.

 First and foremost it provides recognition that you have demonstrated proficiency and an ability to do the job in accordance with nationally recognized peer-developed standards.
 In addition, it provides for a common yardstick and a level playing field for all fire service personnel regardless of your status as a career or volunteer, or the size of your department.
 Your sense of achievement will be recognized by peers and will be honored wherever you go in the fire service.
 In addition, the credibility of your fire service organization is certainly enhanced by having members certified to national consensus standards.